 The Shawshank Redemption (1994)

 The Shawshank Redemption is one of those movies that has stood the test of time and still resonates with viewers equally or even more today than it did when it first came.
-This story of hope, compassion and perseverance is a go to movie for many in the void.
-It’s touching screenplay, great editing and beautiful cinematography along with marvellous acting performances will surely give you that little comfort you were searching for.
+This story of hope, compassion and perseverance is a go-to movie for many in the void.
+It’s touching screenplay, great editing and beautiful cinematography along with marvelous acting performances will surely give you that little comfort you were searching for.
 If Shawshank Redemption is not on your rewatchable movie list then we wonder what’s in it.

 The Big Lebowski (1998)

 When “the dude” Lebowski is mistaken for a millionaire Lebowski, the movie gets more and more interesting.
 From kidnapping to ransom money to a porno king to bowling.
 The Big Lebowski has it all.
 This masterpiece by Coen Brothers has its different cult fan following.
 Regarded as one of the best movies of the decade this movie is a yes yes fun movie to give a second shot at.
 If you want to spend your evening laughing and giggling then The Big Lebowski is the dude you want on your movie screen.